 They may have soil on them.
 Besides, there is always the chance of bird droppings landing on crops as they grow outside.

 You can never be too careful; however, do not use soap to wash vegetables.
-Instead, explore these natural methods to disinfect fruits and vegetables.
-They effectively remove worms, parasites, bugs, bacteria, and more.
+Instead, explore these natural ways to wash fruits and vegetables.
+These methods can help remove dirt, insects, some bacteria, and other contaminants from fresh produce.

-You can make your own fruit and vegetable wash using simple ingredients already at home.
+You can make your own fruit and vegetable wash with simple ingredients you already have at home.
 Moreover, it is safe, effective, and very easy to use.

 How to Clean Fruits and Vegetables Naturally

-Below are some natural home remedies that you can try.
+Below are some homemade produce washes that you can try.

 1. Rinse Them Under Running Water